jknaudt21/Option-Scraper-BlackScholes/README.md

 Almost all data is scraped from Yahoo Finance, with the exception of implied volatility, which is scraped from AlphaQuery

 ## Usage
 This scraper is free to use!
-Just make sure to check out [this project](https://github.com/samuellee19/CSCI145_Option_Pricing) and star this repo if you find the scraper useful!
+Just make sure to check out [this project](https://github.com/samuellee19/CSCI145_Option_Pricing) (*my grade might or might not depend on page views...*) and star this repo if you find the scraper useful!

 On the more technical side, the scraper can be used in either a Jupyter notebook or a plain `.py` file; the code is almost completely identical.
 That being said, the `.py` file allows for faster [parameter](#Parameters) tuning.
 The company for which the scraping occurs comes from [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies).

 If you're using the `.py` make sure you pass the correct arguments (see below)

 **Important:** since the code is extracting a lot of data from several sites in Yahoo Finance and AlphaQuery, sometimes servers will block your IP for accessing their data for small period of time.
 In the case of a block, the code crashes and ceases execution immediately.
 I've tried to ameliorate this effect by adding a wait between each batch.

+With all of this in mind, I recommend running this program while the markets are closed since it takes quite some time to run!

 ## Parameters